The following policies affect graduate students.

 All graduate students must meet with their advisor at the beginning of each semester in which they are taking classes.
 This helps students stay on schedule to graduation.
 All specialization classes must be approved by a student’s graduate advisor.

-Students may only count up to 3 units of either RPT 699 or RPT 899 classes towards their required selective elective courses.
+Students may only count up to 3 units of RPT 899 classes towards their required selective elective courses.
 RPT 899 cannot be the only graduate (700 or 800) level course in a student's selective electives.
-Students need to submit a petition to their independent study advisor to take an independent study: http://www.sfsu.edu/~admisrec/reg/formstoc.html
+Students need to submit a petition to their independent study advisor to take an independent study outlining what they wish to do for the independent study.

 Internship Petition Contents